All Episodes

 They done got them.

-They got gases and everything.
+They done gases and everything.

 We out here like the Taliban.

-Would you arrest Reverend those who got so violent that they set fire to vehicles, they set fire to retail establishment.
+Would you arrest Reverend those who got so violent that they set fire to vehicles, they set fire to retail establishment, they broke in and looted those establishments.

-Would you say you are disgracing the message of Dr. King, and I will not support that behavior?
+Would you say you are disgracing the message of Dr. King and I will not support that behavior?

 That's not what I asked.

-Well, no, I'm not sure.
+No, I'm not sure.

-Would you say that's what you're doing?
+Would you say that's my question?

-No, you went one step too far there.
+You went one step too far there.

-That's people lose it at some point in time.
+He said the voices of the unheard, that's people lose it at some point in time.

 No, no.

-Shooting the white folk in the back.
+If you're not telling the dismantled police, you're not shooting the white folk in the back.

 Who advocated peaceful protests?